BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-11-open-source-efficiency-code-quality-procurement.md

 summary: |
   Jens and Stefan discuss the efficiency benefits of open source, the impact on code quality, and how open source can streamline procurement and sales processes for startups.
 tags:
+- federation
+- graphql-federation
+- ai
-  - open-source-strategy
+  - open-source
   - code-quality
   - enterprise-procurement
   - sales-process
-  - product-adoption
-  - startup-operations
+  - startup
 topic_tags:
+- federation
+- graphql-federation
+- ai
   - open-source-strategy
   - code-quality
   - enterprise-procurement